 Zynq platforms usually have many more IO pins available than a typical embedded system.
 Dedicated hardware controllers and additional soft processors can be implemented in the PL and connected to external interfaces.
-This means performance on these interfaces can be much higher than other embedded system.
+This means performance on these interfaces can be much higher than other embedded systems.

 PYNQ runs on Linux which uses the following Zynq PS peripherals by default: SD Card to boot the system and host the Linux file system, Ethernet to connect to Jupyter notebook, UART for Linux terminal access, and USB.

 The USB port and other standard interfaces can be used to connect off-the-shelf USB and other peripherals to the Zynq PS where they can be controlled from Python/Linux.
 The PYNQ image currently includes drivers for the most commonly used USB webcams, WiFi peripherals, and other standard USB devices.

 Other peripherals can be connected to and accessed from the Zynq PL.
 E.g. HDMI, Audio, Buttons, Switches, LEDs, and general purpose interfaces including Pmods, and Arduino.
 As the PL is programmable, an overlay which provides controllers for these peripherals or interfaces must be loaded before they can be used.